 What are the symptoms of CAD?

-CAD is a type of dermatitis or eczema, and the skin is usually hot, swollen and red.
-It may feel sore, itchy or burning.
+CAD is a type of dermatitis or eczema.
+The skin is usually hot, swollen, red and may feel sore, itchy or burning.
 Blisters can develop or the surface may feel dry and flaky.

 What does CAD look like?